unkhan87/hadrians-wall/README.md

 # Hadrian's Wall

 The aim of the website is to provide the users with one of the most iconic landmark based in the North East of England.
-The website attempt to explore why the wall was build and the events leading in to building this wall.
-The website will be of interest to anyone who is planning to visit the Hadrian's wall in order to get knowledge regarding this landmark beforehand.
+The website attempt to explore why the wall was built and the events leading in to building this wall.
+The website will be of interest to anyone who is planning to visit Hadrian's wall in order to get knowledge regarding this landmark beforehand.

 ![Hero image with navbar on the home page](assets/docs/landing-page.png)